 In The Red Hourglass Bissett plays five parts: three male, two female, none of them human, locked up together in a mysterious facility.
 This is a dazzling, witty and erotic tour-de-force from one of Scotland’s most versatile talents.

-This play was first performed at the National Library of Scotland in August 2012.
+This play was first performed at the National Library of Scotland in August 2012 and was revived at the Scottish Storytelling Centre in 2019.
 Directed by Sacha Kyle.

 WHAT THEY SAID